 Study of Robert Wilson's Creative Process

 Valiente’s work traces Wilson’s distinctive universe, and proposes a methodology for understanding contemporary creation as a system of intermedial and temporal relationships.
-It contributes to performance studies and artistic research by combining analysis with practical insight, offering a rare internal view into Wilson’s ’thinking in images.’
-Also, it reframes directing as compositional thinking and contributes a vital model for studying visual dramaturgy in today’s interdisciplinary stage practice.”
-Site I E-print I EXTERNAL REVIEW
+It contributes to performance studies and art research by combining analysis with practical insight, offering a rare internal view into Wilson’s thinking in images.
+Also, it contributes a vital model for studying visual dramaturgy in today’s interdisciplinary stage practice.”
+Site I E-Print I EXTERNAL REVIEW